gisumd/COVID-19-API-Documentation/docs/requests/survey_dates_list.md

 }
 ```

-To retrive the available dates for a region use:
+To retrieve the available dates for a region use:

 `https://covidmap.umd.edu/api/datesavail?country={country}&region={region}`